Recruiter2/Kasa/README.md

 # Launch  front
 npm start

-# Don't use this as this command is used to create the app + few steps missing tho
+# Don't use this as this command, it is used to create the app + few steps missing tho
 npm create vite@latest front-end -- --template react

 # Missing step? install vite first